oracle/vagrant-projects/OracleRAC/19.3.0/README.md

 ## ✅ Bottom Line

 This directory is not just a thin Vagrant wrapper.
 It is a full provisioning pipeline with validation, repeatable storage layout, silent Oracle installation, post-build hook support, and provider-specific handling for both VirtualBox and libvirt.
-If you keep [`config/vagrant.yml`](config/vagrant.yml), [`db_installer.cksum`](db_installer.cksum), and the two installer zips aligned, the rest of the lab is intentionally automated.
+If you keep [`config/vagrant.yml`](config/vagrant.yml), [`db_installer.sha256`](db_installer.sha256), and the two installer zips aligned, the rest of the lab is intentionally automated.